NoahSyler/blog/README.md

   - ssh -i id\_rsa nsyler@44.208.26.70
 - It worked, so I exited out of the other terminal.

-## Configuring the Web and Application servers
+## Configuring the Web and Application Servers

   - sudo apt-get update
   - sudo apt-get upgrade